garimatyaagi/garimatyaagi.github.io/_posts/2025-12-12-Career Reflections 2025.md

   - Thoughts
 excerpt: On original content, AI, and why I'm starting this blog.
 ---
-This one is to a friend who I haven't talked to this year.
+This one is to a friend who I haven't talked to in 2025

 Hi,